drago87/ST-Character-Maker/SillyTavern Character Maker/Generate/Step2 Generate World & Setting Information.md

 		/getvar key=genSettings index=wi_book_key|
 		/let key=inputIsList {{pipe}}|
 		/ife (inputIsList =='Scenario User') {:
-			/setvar key=logicBasedInstruction "6.
-Any mention of user should be replaced with '--User--'.{{newline}}7.
-Consider how the --User--'s Role ({{getvar::userRole}}) influences the character’s tone, visibility, or behavior — are they being watched, admired, judged, or misunderstood?"|
+			/setvar key=logicBasedInstruction "- Any mention of user should be replaced with '--User--'.{{newline}}- Consider how the --User--'s Role ({{getvar::userRole}}) influences the character’s tone, visibility, or behavior — are they being watched, admired, judged, or misunderstood?"|
 		:}|
 		/elseif (inputIsList =='Scenario Create') {:
-			/setvar key=logicBasedInstruction "5.
-Introduce a conflict, discovery, or dynamic involving --User-- if applicable, but do not assign them a name or alias.{{newline}}6.
-Always refer to them as --User--, not by a proper name or description.
-Maintain placeholder syntax exactly.{{newline}}7.
-Consider how the --User--'s Role ({{getvar::userRole}}) influences the character’s tone, visibility, or behavior — are they being watched, admired, judged, or misunderstood?"|
+			/setvar key=logicBasedInstruction "- Introduce a conflict, discovery, or dynamic involving --User-- if applicable, but do not assign them a name or alias.{{newline}}- Always refer to them as --User--, not by a proper name or description.
+Maintain placeholder syntax exactly.{{newline}}- Consider how the --User--'s Role ({{getvar::userRole}}) influences the character’s tone, visibility, or behavior — are they being watched, admired, judged, or misunderstood?"|
 		:}|

 	:}|